aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-gpu-opensource-observability.md

 ## Objective

-This pattern deploys an Amazon EKS cluster with a node group that includes instance types featuring NVIDIA GPUs.
+This pattern deploys an Amazon EKS cluster with control plane logging and a node group that includes instance types featuring NVIDIA GPUs.

 The AMI type of the node group is `AL2_x86_64_GPU AMI`, which uses the [Amazon EKS-optimized Linux AMI with GPU support](https://aws.amazon.com/marketplace/pp/prodview-nwwwodawoxndm).
 In addition to the standard Amazon EKS-optimized AMI configuration, the GPU AMI includes the NVIDIA drivers.